SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 and duration per sample in normalized time unit.

->>> t = tf.cast(tf.linspace(-n_min, n_max, num_samples), dtype) * sample_duration
+>>> t = torch.linspace(-n_min, n_max, num_samples) * sample_duration

->>> f = tf.cast(tf.linspace(-n_min, n_max, num_samples), dtype) * 1/(sample_duration*num_samples)
+>>> f = torch.linspace(-n_min, n_max, num_samples) * 1/(sample_duration*num_samples)

-Number of samples
+:param num_samples: Number of samples

-Sample duration in normalized time
+:param sample_duration: Sample duration in normalized time

-Precision used for internal calculations and outputs.
+:param precision: Precision used for internal calculations and outputs.

-If set to `None`,
+If set to `None`, :attr:`~sionna.phy.config.Config.precision` is used.

-:attr:`~sionna.phy.config.Config.precision` is used.
+:attr:`~sionna.phy.config.Config.device` is used.

-Time vector
+Time vector.

-Frequency vector
+Frequency vector.

 """